StuartCowley/holly-mathieson-music-library/README.md

 ## Lessons Learned

 This was an epic learning curve in routers and controllers - connecting to a database through an API and serving data back to a client.
-The entire project hinges on using TDD to write the 4 major CRUD functions for both artists and albums.
+The success of the project hinges on using TDD to write the 4 major CRUD functions for both artists and albums.

 This was my first time working with migrations (if you take a look at that directory, you'll see how long it took to get my head around postgres constraints...), mocha tests, separate routers and controllers, and express.

 Biggest takeaway: don't make cut-and-paste Franken-code!
 It never works.
 Instead I really tried to be disciplined with zooming out to determine what functionality I actually needed, what resources I already had at my disposal, and where the gaps were in the logic.
+Huge thanks to my classmate Dal Bahia, who finished the project well ahead of everyone - I was grateful to have a) someone to chase, and b) a working codebase to compare to, when I hit a brickwall with updateAlbum and its associated test.

-Hurrah for Postman!
+Finally, hurrah for Postman!
 It took me a while to feel fluent with it, as a tool, but in the end I found it super helpful for testing routes and API connectivity.
 Working directly in PGAdmin was also really useful to cofirm the right syntax for inline postgres queries.

 ## Acknowledgements

- - Dragos and his legendary team of backend tutors at Command Shift.
+ - Dragos Neagu and his legendary team of backend tutors at Command Shift.
  - My delightful cohort companions - such a good crew for co-learning!